avinash-mandaiya/avinash-mandaiya.github.io/_projects/seqvence.md

     </div>
 </div>
 <div class="caption">
-	Local configurations that satisfy adjacency rules are captured in a compact **motif library** of allowed 7-tile patterns.
+	Local configurations that satisfy adjacency rules are captured in a compact <b>motif library</b> of allowed 7-tile patterns.
 Each lattice site and its neighbors must match one of these motifs, drastically reducing the conformational search space.
 </div>

 ---